Mike Schaefer

-John Michael Schaefer (born March 25, 1938) is an American politician and former perennial candidate who served on the San Diego City Council from 1965 to 1971 and then ran for 33 local and state offices in California, Arizona, Maryland, and Nevada for nearly half a century before unexpectedly winning election to the California Board of Equalization in 2018.
+John Michael Schaefer (born March 25, 1938) is an American politician, lawyer, and former perennial candidate who served on the San Diego City Council from 1965 to 1971 and then ran for 33 local and state offices in California, Arizona, Maryland, and Nevada for nearly half a century before unexpectedly winning election to the California Board of Equalization in 2018.
 Schaefer is the oldest Californian to serve in a state constitutional office.
 Initially a Republican, Schaefer became a Democrat in 2004.

 Early life and education

 John Michael Schaefer was born in San Diego, California, on March 25, 1938.
 He graduated from Mission Bay High School in 1956, and earned a Bachelor of Business from the University of California, Berkeley and a Juris Doctor from the Georgetown University Law Center.